workfloworchestrator/example-orchestrator/README.md

 subscription with minimal or no impact to the customer.
 </details>

+#### Form _Magic_
+As mentioned before, forms are dynamically created from the backend.
+This means, **little to no** frontend coding is needed to make complex wizard like input forms available to the user.
+When selecting an action in the UI.
+The first thing the frontend does is make an api call to load a form from the backend.
+The resulting `JSONschema` is parsed and the correct widgets are loaded in the frontend.
+Upon submit this is posted to the backend that does all validation and signals to the user if there are any errors.
+The following forms are supported:

+* Multiselect
+* Drop-down
+* Text field (restricted)
+* Number (float and dec)
+* Radio

 ## Workflow examples
 What follows are a few examples of how workflows implement the best common practices implemented by SURF.
 It explains in detail what a typical workflow could look like for provision in network element.
 These examples can be